 All students receiving financial aid are required to maintain satisfactory academic progress.
-Satisfactory academic progress will be monitored at the end of each Spring semester for all Financial Aid students based on the SBVC Satisfactory Academic Policy.
+Satisfactory Academic progress will be monitored at the end of each semester, beginning Fall 2015, for all Financial Aid students based on the SBVC Satisfactory Academic Policy.
 Per federal regulations, this policy must apply to all students whether or not they were recipients of financial aid previously at SBVC or any other college or university.
-The policy is available in the Financial Aid Office.
+If a student was awarded financial aid and is later determined ineligible based on not meeting Satisfactory Academic Progress, all previously awarded aid will be withdrawn.
+The Satisfactory Academic Progress policy can be found online at www.valleycollege.ed/financial aid